B-Sides/mvn-android-project/README.md

-#mvn-android-project#
+#mvn-android-project
 A simple bash script that generates an android maven project.
-A .gitignore is also generated and installed in the root directory.

-Checkstyle is preconfigured as a plugin and runs during build compilation.
-Running "mvn clean install" in the root directory will produce a fail at first because main activity has a checkstyle error: "warning: Unused import - android.util.Log" .
-Removing the import will fix the build.

-###Running mvn-android-project
+Code quality tools are preconfigured to run during a maven build.
+A .gitignore is also generated to filter out common Android files that don't require versioning.

+## Code quality tools
+* [Checkstyle Maven Plugin](http://maven.apache.org/plugins/maven-checkstyle-plugin/) - a development tool to help programmers write Java code that adheres to a coding standard
+* [FindBugs](http://mojo.codehaus.org/findbugs-maven-plugin/findbugs-mojo.html) - Looks for bugs in Java programs.
+FindBugs uses static analysis to inspect Java bytecode for occurrences of bug patterns

+##Using mvn-android-project.sh
-To create your project simply run **./mvn-android-project com.myproject my-artifactId**
+To create your project simply run **./mvn-android-project.sh com.myproject my-artifactId**